-Coming in at the second place, IPVanish is perfect for people who frequently download files and content from the internet.
+Coming in at a second place, IPVanish is perfect for people who frequently download files and content from the internet.
 It offers good and stable download speeds, with unlimited bandwidth and unlimited P2P traffic.
 With servers in more than 75 locations globally, absolutely zero traffic logs, and unlimited simultaneous connections/devices, IPVanish is a really convenient VPN.
-Though its interface might not be as easy to use like ExpressVPN’s, it offers a lot of customisability, which will surely impress more experienced VPN users looking for a new VPN.
+Though its interface might not be as easy to use as ExpressVPN’s, it offers a lot of customisability, which will surely impress more experienced VPN users looking for a new VPN.

 - Good Speeds

 If you’re going for the best combination of quality and quantity, NordVPN is the way to go.
 With the lowest membership price and a 30-day risk-free guarantee, NordVPN is a risk-free option for every privacy enthusiast on a budget.
 Besides being very affordable, NordVPN packs a strong punch.
 With over 5200 servers in 62 countries all around the world, they offer the largest server network out of all VPNs.
 Their military grade double encryption and no logs policy make them an ideal option for browsing, streaming and downloading content.